dotnet/docs/docs/framework/wpf/wpf-partial-trust-security.md

 - [Securing ClickOnce Applications](/visualstudio/deployment/securing-clickonce-applications).

- If your [!INCLUDE[TLA2#tla_xbap](../../../includes/tla2sharptla-xbap-md.md)] requires full trust, you can use the same tools to increase the requested permissions.
-Although an [!INCLUDE[TLA2#tla_xbap](../../../includes/tla2sharptla-xbap-md.md)] will only receive full trust if it is installed on and launched from the local computer, the intranet, or from a URL that is listed in the browser's trusted or allowed sites.
+ If your XBAP requires full trust, you can use the same tools to increase the requested permissions.
+Although an XBAP will only receive full trust if it is installed on and launched from the local computer, the intranet, or from a URL that is listed in the browser's trusted or allowed sites.
 If the application is installed from the intranet or a trusted site, the user will receive the standard ClickOnce prompt notifying them of the elevated permissions.
 The user can choose to continue or cancel the installation.

  Alternatively, you can use the ClickOnce Trusted Deployment model for full trust deployment from any security zone.
 For more information, see [Trusted Application Deployment Overview](/visualstudio/deployment/trusted-application-deployment-overview) and [Security](security-wpf.md).